-Although Easter came early one year with its chilly temps, I insisted on wearing my new sleeveless dress to Sunday School.
+During my eighth year, Easter came early with its chilly temps, but I insisted on wearing my new sleeveless dress to Sunday School.
 My mom purchased a soft white sweater with tiny pearl buttons to make that feasible.
 Accessories completed the ensemble–white gloves, a flowery headband, white ruffled socks, white patent leather shoes, and a purse shaped like a closed parasol.
 Dressed in my Easter finery, I posed for pictures and felt ready for the holiday.

 Fashions have changed since that childhood Easter experience, but there are still occasions when we expend extra time and effort to look our best.
 There are places that require a certain dress code, and occasionally, it’s just fun to dress up.

-Although paying attention to our outward appearance is necessary, the Bible teaches that God is more concerned with our heart than our outward appearance.
+Although paying attention to our outward appearance is necessary, the Bible teaches that God is more concerned with our hearts than our outward appearance.

 For the Lord sees not as man sees: man looks on the outward appearance, but the Lord looks on the heart.